polar-app/polar-app/_drafts/2019-01-12-long-term-vision.md

 use the notes or at the very minimum your notes will have less value as they're not exactly usable.

 This is why I went with the name Polar.
-A "polar" repository essentially freezes and protects all your knowledge and maintains its integrity.
+Your repository essentially freezes and protects all your knowledge and maintains its integrity.
 A Polar repository is designed to follow through your entire career.
 Everything that you learn in college (or in your spare time) is kept in Polar to prevent forgetting key material.

-This is why spaced repetition is important for Polar.
+This is why spaced repetition is important.
 Without spaced repetition managing such a massive repository of information would not be manageable.

 ## Data Integrity.